-- ii) The first workshop was held with attendees from the Regional Office, the Integrated Water Resource Planning (IWRP) Chief Directorate of the Department as well as the consulting team.
-The workshop focussed on the lists of general issues in the ISP area as well as area-specific issues.
+- (ii) The first workshop was held with attendees from the Regional Office, the Integrated Water Resource Planning (IWRP) Chief Directorate of the Department as well as the consulting team.
+The workshop focussed on the lists of general issues in the WMA as well as area-specific issues.
 The issues were clarified and refined during the workshop.
-Strategies were discussed and developed to address the issues. - iii) The third stage involved the preparation of the second workshop document to be used for refining strategies to address the various issues and concerns, during the second workshop. - iv) The fourth stage was the second workshop.
-During this workshop the overall management of the water resources in the ISP area was discussed along with the ISP management strategies and the relevant issues and concerns.
+Strategies were discussed and developed to address the issues. - (iii) The third stage involved the preparation of the second workshop document to be used for refining strategies to address the various issues and concerns, during the second workshop. - (iv) The fourth stage was the second workshop.
+During this workshop the overall management of the water resources in the catchment was discussed along with the ISP management strategies and the relevant issues and concerns.
 The priorities and responsibilities for carrying out the strategies were identified.
-First workshop attendees were again involved, as were representatives of several DWAF Head Office Directorates.

-v) The fifth stage was the finalisation of the ISP document.
+Attendees of the first workshop were again involved, as were representatives of several DWAF Head Office directorates. - (v) The fifth stage was the finalisation of the ISP document.

-As can be deduced from the above this ISP document was prepared internally within the Department, and captures the Department's perspectives.
-Once approved by DWAF Management, it is intended that the Regional Office will make the ISP available to Water User Associations (WUAs), Water Service Providers (WSPs), Water Service Authorities (WSAs) and other forums for discussion and comment.
+As can be deduced from the above, this Mzimvubu to Mbashe ISP was prepared internally within the Department, and captures the Department's perspectives.
+Once approved by the DWAF Management, it is intended that the Regional Office will make the ISP available to Water User Associations (WUAs), Water Service Providers (WSPs), Water Service Authorities (WSAs) and other forums for discussion and comment.
 These comments will be considered and worked into later versions of the ISP.
 By adopting this procedure this ISP becomes a working document, which will be progressively updated and revised by DWAF.
-Public participation forms part of the CMS process, for which the ISP serves as a foundation.
+Public participation forms part of the CMS process, for which the ISP serves as a foundation (see Paragraph 1.7 and the Implementation Strategy 9).

 The ISP does not formulate all the details pertaining to every strategy but provides a suggested framework for each strategy around which the details will be developed by the responsible authority.
 Where relevant and readily available, certain details have been included in the strategies.
 The responsible authority for the further development of each strategy is indicated.
-This is predominantly the Regional Office, which remains responsible for involving the relevant DWAF directorates.
+For the most part this is the Regional Office, which remains responsible for involving the relevant DWAF directorates.

-1.3.3 Updating of the ISP Report
+1.4.3 Updating of the ISP Report

-The ISP strategies should not lag behind national developments, become outdated or differ from related ISPs regarding trans-boundary management.
+The ISP strategies should not lag behind national developments, become outdated, or differ from related ISPs regarding trans-boundary management.
 There is therefore a need to have a standard process for updating strategies, and to prevent strategies becoming outdated by ensuring adequate feedback from national developments.
-Furthermore, the proposal and introduction of new strategies needs to be accommodated.
+The introduction of new strategies needs to be accommodated.
 It is suggested that each strategy has a version-control system.
 The following is necessary:

-- Keep abreast of changes in national legislation and policy changes or refinements by keeping a list of all relevant legislation and supporting documents relevant to the ISP: - Ensure consistency between the ISP strategies and national strategies through a regular review-and-update procedure; - Annually review and ensure consistency and agreement regarding trans-boundary ISP management issues by liasing with the responsible managers of other areas and updating relevant ISP strategies if necessary; - Annually review the priorities of required management actions and align budgets accordingly;
+- Keep abreast of changes in national legislation and policy changes or refinements by keeping a list of all relevant legislation and supporting documents relevant to the ISP; - Ensure consistency between the ISP strategies and national strategies through a regular review-andupdate procedure;

-- Monitor the implementation of the ISP (review actions, progress, implementation and stumbling blocks);

-- Incorporate feedback from stakeholders;
+- Annually review and ensure consistency and agreement regarding trans-boundary ISP management issues by liaising with the responsible managers of other areas and updating relevant ISP strategies if necessary; - Annually review the priorities of required management actions and align budgets accordingly; - Monitor the implementation of the ISP (review actions, progress, implementation and stumbling blocks); - Incorporate feedback from stakeholders; - Updating and Version Control.

-- Rigorously apply ISP version control.

-Updating and Version Control

-The actual frequency of ISP revision will be determined by the number and extent of revisions to management approaches as reflected in Strategy amendments.
-All updates to this report, particularly with respect to amendment to the Strategies, need to be passed on to and vetted by the Catchment Manager for the WMA.
-The current incumbent is Mr T Geldenhuys, who has been delegated the task of managing version control.
+Revision of this ISP will depend on the need.
+All updates to this report, particularly with respect to amendment to the Strategies, need to be passed on to and vetted by the Catchment Manager for the Mzimvubu to Keiskamma WMA.

-1.3.4 The Authority of Information Contained in the ISP
+1.4.4 The Authority of Information Contained in the ISP